AlexOrlet89/Goblin-Fighter/README.md

 we just added another if statement like the first one and made it ++ to defeated goblins and then made that equal to textContent.

-alright and we need an alert for when you die, with a how many goblins you defeated inside of it.
+alright and we need an alert for when you die, with a how many goblins you defeated inside of it. next we begin the testing process for our renderGoblins function, we will use randy johnson as the example.